drg-strat-roulette/drg-strat-roulette/README.md

 -   [x] Welcome dialog explaining how to use
 -   [x] Deploy to public location
 -   [x] Bug reports, feature requests, and strategy submissions
--   [ ] **WIP** Higher weight on strategies which have met requirements
-    -   (add a est %likelihood for each strat w/ mission requirements, and multiply weight by inverse)
+-   [x] Weight strategies based on likelihood of mission requirements being met
 -   [ ] Add strategy hints as revealable "spoilers"

 ## Possible features